EventStore/EventStore/docs/networking.md

 ## TCP configuration

 The TCP protocol is used internally for cluster nodes to replicate with each other.
 It happens over the [internal](#internal) TCP communication.
-In addition, you can enable [external](#external) TCP if you use the TCP client library in your applications.

 ### Internal